d11wtq/dot-vim/README.md

     - 2 spaces almost everywhere
     - 2 spaces for Ruby
     - 4 spaces for Erlang
+    - 4 spaces for Python
-    - semantically aligned for Clojure
+    - semantically aligned for Clojure/Lisp/Scheme
     - tabs for PHP
   * Trailing whitespace
     - automatically cleaned up as you type